petterek/Blitz.Msg/readme.md

+﻿# What does this do?

+It creates the infrastructure for reciving messages from RabbitMq.
+Also handles faild messages, they are posted to an Dead Letter Queue,

-﻿# Workflow of the RabbitServer
+# Workflow of the RabbitServer

 * Create connection
 * Creat channel for AdminUse